 Certain types of waste are not sampled or analyzed.
 These are lab packs from facilities such as households, laboratories and schools, and "empty" containers.
 A visual inspection of at least 10 percent of the "empty" containers will be performed to ensure the containers are empty as per 40 CFR 261.7(b)(1).
 Lab pack procedures are described in the Lab Pack section of this WAP.
-Wastes such as light bulbs, lamps, batteries and aerosol containers are also not sampled.
+Wastes such as light bulbs, lamps and batteries are also not sampled.